sneha-b11/rentcarfrontend/README.md

 # Rentcarfrontend

 ## About the Website
-Converted Figma designs to high quality, responsive HTML and CSS, frontend page.
-Exporting Figma designs to code are a best-effort process.
+Exporting Figma designs to code is a best-effort process.
+I converted Figma designs to high-quality, responsive HTML and CSS and created a front-end page for a car rental website.

 ## Demo